20 Other Ways to Say “Please Let Me Know Your Thoughts” (With Examples)

 “Hi Jessica,

-See also 20 Other Ways to Say "I Hope Everything Is Going Well" (With Examples)
+See also 20 Other Ways to Say "First Come First Serve" (with Examples)

 Thank you for taking the time to meet with us yesterday.
 I’m eager to hear your thoughts on the proposed marketing campaign we presented.
 Your insights will be invaluable as we move forward with finalizing the strategy.